stat545ubc-2023/mda-ishanainformatics/Milestone 1/mini_data_analysis.md

 According to this further insight on Acer trees, Red Maple trees, particularly on W 12th Av, are the most common trees found in the VGH area.
-This data also shows that Bowhall and Autumn Blaze Red Maples on W 12th and W 10th, respectively, are also relatively common.
+This data also shows that Bowhall and Northwood Red Maples on W 10th and W 12th, respectively, are also relatively common.
 In contrast, the only Acer tree found on Ash St is the October Glory Red Maple (fitting for this month!).